protocol/launchpad/content/en/curriculum/filecoin/introduction/index.md

 Available storage and the price of that storage is not controlled by any single entity.
 Instead, the Filecoin network facilitates open markets for storing and retrieving files (by making storage deals between clients and providers) that anyone can participate in.
 At any time, users can verify that their files are being stored correctly by looking at proofs on Filecoin’s blockchain.

-Storage providers are able to leverage the Filecoin technology to store content-addressed data using the APIs and data onboarding solutions such as [Boost](https://boost.filecoin.io/) for the [Lotus](https://lotus.filecoin.io/) Filecoin implementation, and new functionality that will expands the potential for earning Filecoin such as:
+Storage providers are able to leverage the Filecoin technology to store content-addressed data using the APIs and data onboarding solutions such as [Boost](https://boost.filecoin.io/) for the [Lotus](https://lotus.filecoin.io/) Filecoin implementation, and new functionality that is expanding the potential for Filecoin markets.

-* [Saturn CDN](https://strn.network/) where participants can earn Filecoin caching and serving content
-* [Bacalhau ](https://strn.network/)compute, building services to compute over data that are stored using IPFS technology
-* [FVM](https://fvm.filecoin.io/) smart contracts, adding programmability to the Filecoin blockchain

 There are also data onboarding services for those who don’t want to run their own Filecoin node, but want to upload data onto Filecoin.
 Because formatting & uploading the data can be a a complex process, there are several other services that can do this, either using a simpler interface, or working closely with those who have large amounts of data to store.